 - 3 Letters of recommendation

 - Standardized test scores sent directly from testing service (GRE,TOEFL, IELTS)

 Students applying to the Master of Science in Pharmacology should have taken undergraduate general and organic chemistry courses and at least one biology course.
 An undergraduate biochemistry course is strongly recommended, but not required.

-- If your native language is not English, or you received your baccalaureate degree from an institution where English is not the official language of instruction, you must submit official scores from an accepted English proficiency exam such as TOEFL or IELTS.
+- English Proficiency: If your native language is not English, or you received your baccalaureate degree from an institution where English is not the official language of instruction (for a comprehensive list, click here) you must submit official scores from an accepted English proficiency exam such as TOEFL or IELTS.

 For other information (Student VISA, etc) please visit our Office of International Affairs

 Official Transcripts and WES evaluations (if applicable) should be sent to:

 P.O.
 Box 9130

 The application fee is $75.00 and needs to be submitted by credit card (Visa or Mastercard only) upon submission of the application.
 The fee is non-refundable.

 - Scholarships and assistantships are not available for students in our M.S. programs.
 Our students fund their education through a variety of means.
 Information on applying for financial assistance can be found through our Office of Financial Aid.